EsGeh/copy-tools/README.md

 ## Provided commands

-- `copy.fish`: copy files with reasonable defaults
+- `ct-copy.fish`: copy files with reasonable defaults
-- `backup.fish`: backup a directory to another location with reasonable defaults.
+- `ct-backup.fish`: backup a directory to another location with reasonable defaults.
 SRC MUST be local, DST can be remote.

 ## Usage